Last Updated on November 11, 2023 by Laura Teso

 After passing next to the church of St. Anne the way goes along the river Soligo, which then flows into the Piave.
 You can immediately smell the wild garlic.
 It’s really peculiar.
 It seems to get lost in a wood, however accompanied by the familiar smell of your grandma cooking!
 The road leads to a Roman bridge, then it passes under a dark tunnel and then you reach a cave, used as a hospital during the WW1.
 Getting to the cave and returning at the parking lot took us less than 2 hours (at a rather fast pace).
 In my humble opinion this part of the route is not suitable for everyone.

 For those who walk a lot it is surely a piece of cake.
 But for people like me (couch potato), little children, elderly people it is not, because once you arrive at the Roman bridge, to be able to admire it from the bottom, you have to go down a very short but a bit steep descent (especially if the ground is muddy).
 There is a handrail, but not very secure.
 The tunnel is dark and you can’t see anything without a torch (we used our smartphones to light it up).
 The path leading to the cave is partially crossed by a rivulet.
 So you have to repeatedly watch where you put your feet and jump here and there to avoid the water (which is ludicrously low but without proper shoes it’s easy to slip).
 Moreover the cave didn’t impress me much.

 All things considered I appreciated very much this Da Ponte a Ponte itinerary.
-I would have definitely appreciated it more if I had more time.

 - Some views are wonderful.